hpe-storage/scod/docs/csi_driver/using.md

 #### Limitations and Considerations for the NFS Server Provisioner

+These are some common issues and gotchas that are useful to know about when planning to use the NFS Server Provisioner.

-The current tested and supported limit for the NFS Server Provisioner is 20 NFS servers per Kubernetes worker node.
+- The current tested and supported limit for the NFS Server Provisioner is 20 NFS servers per Kubernetes worker node.
 The NFS server `Deployment` is currently setup in a completely unfettered resource mode where it will consume as much memory and CPU as it requests.

-The two `StorageClass` parameters `nfsResourceLimitsCpuM` and `nfsResourceLimitsMemoryMi` control how much CPU and memory it may consume.
+- The two `StorageClass` parameters `nfsResourceLimitsCpuM` and `nfsResourceLimitsMemoryMi` control how much CPU and memory it may consume.
 Tests show that the NFS server consumes about 150MiB at instantiation.

-The `PVC` with "ReadWriteMany" or "ReadOnlyMany" access mode can NOT be expanded.
+- The NFS `PVC` can NOT be expanded.
 If more capacity is needed, expand the "ReadWriteOnce" `PVC` backing the NFS Server Provisioner.
 This will result in inaccurate space reporting.

-Due to the fact that the NFS Server Provisioner deploys a number of different resources on the hosting cluster per `PVC`, provisioning times may differ greatly between clusters.
+- Due to the fact that the NFS Server Provisioner deploys a number of different resources on the hosting cluster per `PVC`, provisioning times may differ greatly between clusters.
 On an idle cluster with the NFS Server Provisioning image cached, less than 30 seconds is the most common sighting but it may exceed 30 seconds which may trigger warnings on the requesting `PVC`.
 This is normal behavior.

-The HPE CSI Driver includes a Pod Monitor to delete `Pods` that have become unavailable due to the Pod status changing to `NodeLost` or a node becoming unreachable that the `Pod` runs on.
+- The HPE CSI Driver includes a Pod Monitor to delete `Pods` that have become unavailable due to the Pod status changing to `NodeLost` or a node becoming unreachable that the `Pod` runs on.
 By default the Pod Monitor only watches the NFS Server Provisioner `Deployments`.
 It may be used for any `Deployment`.
 See [Pod Monitor](monitor.md) on how to use it, especially the [limitations](monitor.md#limitations).
+- Certain CNIs may have issues to gracefully restore access from the NFS clients to the NFS export.
+Flannel have exhibited this problem and the most consistent performance have been observed with Calico.
+- The [Volume Mutation](#using_volume_mutations) feature does not work on the NFS `PVC`.
+If changes are needed, perform the change on the backing "ReadWriteOnce" `PVC`.
+- As outlined in [Using the NFS Server Provisioner](#using_the_nfs_server_provisioner), CSI snapshots and cloning of NFS `PVCs` requires the CSI snapshot and NFS server to reside in the same `Namespace`.
+This also applies when using third-party backup software such as Kasten K10.

 See [diagnosing NFS Server Provisioner issues](diagnostics.md#nfs_server_provisioner_resources) for further details.